joses90/codingame/README.md

-# codingame
+# Codingame
-Codingame solutions to the different challenges
+Codingame solutions to the different challenges, it will be divided into folders per level of difficulty:
+- Easy:
+  - Test
+- Medium:
+- Hard:
+- Very Hard:
+  - Not yet available